jacob-torres/jacob-torres/README.md

 ### 🔭 I’m currently working on

-- [Bird's-Eye Budgets](https://github.com/jacob-torres/birds-eye-budgets/): A web application for long-term financial planning.
-It will suggest optimizations with a goal of full financial independence.
-I will be building in Java using Spring Boot and Gradle.
 - [Travel Planner](https://github.com/jacob-torres/travel-planner/): A full Stack Web Application for making integrated travel plans all on one platform.
 I'm building it in Angular and Spring Boot, with plans on implementing several third-party API's and Kafka for data streaming.

 ### 💿 My Recent Work